jovanjay/ReactNativeRegisterLoginApp/README.md

 # ReactNativeLoginApp
-A simple React Native App for logging in to a laravel app or facebook
+A simple React Native App for logging in to a Laravel 5.4 app via API Passport

-Nothing special just trying out React Native